 Programs & Services

-Elementary ELLs are placed in their classroom by age.
+Elementary multilingual English learners (MLs) are placed in their classroom by age.
 ELD teachers at the elementary level meet with students in grade-level groups.
 A grade-level ELD pre-test determines need and serves as a benchmark from which to measure growth.
 The district-adopted curriculum, Reach, is designed for grades K-5 with support for varying levels of language acquisition.

 Sixth graders are placed in groups based on the middle school curriculum assessment, Inside.
 Students take a placement test to determine appropriate placement: Newcomer, Fundamentals 1, Fundamentals 2, Level A, or Level B. Sixth graders who score at the Newcomer level will be referred to the Middle School Newcomer Program for placement.

-Middle school ELL students are placed in a grade level by age.
+Middle school multilingual English learners (MLs) are placed in a grade level by age.
 The Inside curriculum placement test determines ELD course assignments.
 This assessment provides teachers with a Lexile reading level and shows where to place the student: